 Kathryn Savage is a writer, editor, teacher, and literary arts program manager based in Minneapolis.
 Her writing has appeared in American Short Fiction, the Guardian, Poets & Writers, the Academy of American Poets poets.org, Ploughshares, Village Voice, Star Tribune, and The Best Small Fictions of 2015, among others.

 Recipient of the 2018 Academy of American Poets James Wright Prize, she’s been awarded grants, fellowships, and residencies from the Bread Loaf Writers’ Conference, Napa Valley Writers’ Conference, Minnesota State Arts Board, Millay Colony, Ucross Foundation, and Vermont Studio Center.
 In 2018, she was awarded the O'Rourke Travel Fellowship and the Graduate Research Partnership Program Fellowship from the University of Minnesota to research and write about volcanoes in Iceland.
 In 2019, she was awarded the Tulsa Artist Fellowship.

-Savage teaches writing at The Minneapolis College of Art and Design (MCAD), and at the University of Minnesota, where she is pursuing a second MFA in poetry.
+Savage teaches creative writing and composition at The Minneapolis College of Art and Design (MCAD), and at the University of Minnesota, where she is pursuing a second MFA in poetry.
 She also serves as a program manager at The Loft Literary Center, overseeing the Loft Mentor Series fellowship in poetry and creative prose, which offers twelve emerging Minnesota writers the opportunity to work intensively with six nationally acclaimed writers for one fellowship year.
-During her five-year tenure at the Loft, she has managed a range of literary arts programs funded by the Poetry Foundation, the National Endowment for the Arts, and the Jerome Foundation.
+During her six-year tenure at the Loft, she has managed a range of literary arts programs funded by the Poetry Foundation, the National Endowment for the Arts, and the Jerome Foundation.

 In the editorial space, Savage has served as an editor at the University of Minnesota Law School Institute on Crime and Public Policy and has read scripts for Focus Features and Cine Mosaic Films, as well as manuscripts for Coffee House Press (volunteer) and Sarabande Books.
 She currently volunteers with the Minnesota Prison Writing Workshop, overseeing the organization’s annual broadside collaboration in partnership with the Minnesota Center for Book Arts.